Q. Can I burn yard waste?

 Q. What is Ottumwa’s ISO Rating?

-A. Ottumwa’s ISO Rating was upgraded to a four in October 2011.
+A. Ottumwa’s ISO Rating was upgraded to a three in march 2017.
 The ISO rating is based on a formula that considers a community’s fire personnel and equipment, water supply and dispatching capabilities.
 It is used by the insurance industry to develop premium rates for residential and commercial businesses.

 Q. What are those small fire trucks?